Tableau Server Content Exploration Service

 The Content Exploration Service is applicable to both quick and filtered searches.
 This service is not based on SOLR but depends on the Elastic Search to perform its functions.

-The Content Exploration Service is automatically installed on the first node where Application Server (vizportal) is installed.
+The Content Exploration Service is automatically installed on the initial node.

-For high availability and better performance, it is recommended that you install at least one instance of the Content Exploration Service on every node that is running the Application Server.
+For high availability and better performance, we recommend you install at least one instance of the Content Exploration Service on every node that is running the Application Server.

 What happens when the Content Exploration Service fails?

 If the Content Exploration Service stops working, any search requests for the content type it provides would fail to appear on the search results.
-Subsequent requests are routed to a healthy instance of the service.
-If the Content Exploration Service doesn’t start up on the node, you can try to start the service manually by running the following command:
+If multiple instances of the service are installed, subsequent requests are routed to a healthy instance.

 The Content Exploration Service has the ability to scale up as needed but based on the available memory on the node.
 However, there is a memory allocation set by default that determines the maximum amount of memory that can be used by the service.
 While it is not typically recommended that you change this setting if you are seeing performance issues due to insufficient memory allocation, you can run the following commands to change the maximum memory allocation setting.